dmlc/gluon-cv/scripts/tracking/smot/README.md

 Want to get multi-person tracking results on a video?
 Try this

 ```
-python demo.py VIDEOFILE --input-type video --network-name --use-pretrained --custom-classes person
+python demo.py VIDEOFILE --input-type video --network-name ssd_512_mobilenet1.0_coco --use-pretrained --custom-classes person
 ```

 - `VIDEOFILE` is the path to your demo video.
+It can also be the path to a folder of a sequence of images, but in this case, please remember to change the following `--input-type` to `images`.

-- `--input-type` indicates the input is a video.
+- `--input-type` indicates the input type.
+It can be either `video` or `images`.

 - `--network-name` is the detector you want to use.
+We use `ssd_512_mobilenet1.0_coco` here due to its good tradeoff between tracking accuracy and efficiency.

 - `--use-pretrained` indicates you want to use the pretrained weights from GluonCV model zoo.
 If you don't specify `--use-pretrained`, please use `param-path` to pass in your detector pretrained weights.

 - `--custom-classes` indicates which object category you want to track.
-You can also track multiple categories, e.g., `--custom-classes person car dog`.
+You can also track multiple categories at the same time, e.g., `--custom-classes person car dog`.

 - The tracking visualization results will be saved to `./smot_vis`, but you can change the directory by specifing `--save-path`.